KAI Commuter Cikarang Loop Line

 As of 2015, the line is the third-busiest line in the KA Commuter system, after red line and yellow line.

 Before 28 May 2022, there used to be two routes operating between Jakarta Kota and Bekasi.
 One serves via Manggarai and other one via Pasar Senen.
 Line and stations between Jakarta Kota and Manggarai were shared with the Jakarta Kota–Bogor line.

-KAI Commuter announced in 21 May 2022 that the line will be renamed as Cikarang Loop Line with new abbreviation (C) by 28 May 2022, as part of Manggarai station upgrade.
-The line ceased operating to Jakarta Kota.
+KAI Commuter announced on 21 May 2022 that the line will be renamed as Cikarang Loop Line with new abbreviation (C) by 28 May 2022, as part of Manggarai station upgrade.
+The line ceased operating to Jakarta Kota and no longer serves Jakarta Kota–Manggarai segment, which is served exclusively by the Bogor Line.
 Trains from Bekasi or Cikarang arriving at Jatinegara now continue through city loop previously used by Loop Line, clockwise or counterclockwise, and then return to Bekasi or Cikarang.
 Several trains end their journey at Angke or Kampung Bandan without looping.
-In response to passenger congestion at Manggarai, a feeder service serving Manggarai-Angke/Kampung Bandan portion of the line was introduced on 30 May 2022 to minimise waiting time.
+In response to passenger congestion at Manggarai, a feeder service serving Manggarai–Angke/Kampung Bandan portion of the line was introduced on 30 May 2022 to minimise waiting time.

+Route patterns

+Main line

+There are eight main service patterns of the line.

+Jakarta Kota branch line

+In addition, there are two minority services serving Jakarta Kota that only operates at certain times outside of rush hour (such as midnight and early hours) and is not officially acknowledged on the map.

+Note: Pasar Senen is one-way only for counterclockwise trains heading towards Kampung Bandan or Jakarta Kota.
+Train heading towards Bekasi or Cikarang does not stop at this station regardless of which service pattern it belongs to.